 In December 2014, Yevhen Marchuk has become the coordinator of Ukraine’s security cooperation with the NATO and the EU.
 In November 2018, President Petro Poroshenko has appointed him as the representative of Ukraine in the Tripartite Contact Group for the peaceful settlement of the situation in Donetsk and Luhansk regions.

-James Sherr is an Associate Fellow and former Head of the Russia and Eurasia programme at Chatham House (the Royal Institute of International Affairs).
+James Sherr is a Senior Research Fellow of the Estonian Foreign Policy Institute and former Head of the Russia and Eurasia programme at Chatham House (the Royal Institute of International Affairs).

 From 1993 to 2012, he was a member of the Social Studies Faculty of Oxford; from 1995 to 2008, a fellow of the Conflict Studies Research Centre of the UK Ministry of Defence.
 He has published extensively on internal political processes in Ukraine, foreign and security policy of the Russian Federation, energy relationship between Russia, Ukraine and the EU and security issues in post-Communist space.
 In January 2019, James Sherr will take up residence as Senior Fellow of the Estonian Foreign Policy Institute at the International Centre for Defence and Security in Tallinn.